Snehanraikar/Netflix_clone_django/README.md

-Sure!
-Here's a sample README file for a Netflix clone app using Django:

 # Netflix Clone App

 This is a Netflix clone app built using Django, a Python web framework.
 The app allows users to browse and stream movies and TV shows, similar to the popular streaming platform Netflix.